akhademik/epub-spell-check/result.md

 ## Overall Status

-The project has a strong foundation with a well-organized file structure (Vite + TypeScript) and a near-complete UI skeleton in `index.html`.
-The core modules for parsing EPUBs and loading dictionaries are robust.
-The main gaps are in the spell-checking logic's sophistication and the implementation of UI interactivity.
-The application is **not currently runnable** in a way that produces a usable result, as the UI is not fully wired up.
+The project has made significant progress and is now highly interactive and functional.
+The core spell-checking logic is much more sophisticated, and key UI interactivity features have been implemented.
+The application is now in a state where it can be effectively used for spell-checking, though some features are still pending.

 ---